-In some cases, surgery may be recommended to help improve hearing loss.
+In some cases, surgery may be advised to help improve hearing loss.

 Types of surgery include: